The History of the Giles Family

 Patrick Prendergast

-Patrick is listed in both the 1901 and 1911 censuses as living at Killonerry.
-He married a lady called Annie Hogan, and had at least five children - Thomas, Bridget, Michael, Ellen and Patrick.
+Patrick married a lady called Annie Hogan, and had at least five children - Thomas, Bridget, Michael, Ellen and Patrick.

 Patrick remarried, giving the stepmother control of his children and of Killonerry House.
+The name of his second wife is as yet unknown.
 According to Patrick's granddaughter Ann Vreeland (nee Prendergast), her father Michael never had much to say about his stepmother, who was apparently not the warmest of people.

 CHILDREN of PATRICK PRENDERGAST and ANNIE HOGAN: